kwilkins/dnd/5e-reference-doc.md

   * A paladin wants to take a level into warlock without any prior idea of a patron.
 Does your character want to enter into a binding contract with a supernatural being?
 How did they learn this was possible?

 ### Backgrounds
-All background options from the Player’s Handbook
+All background options from the Player’s Handbook, Sword Coast Adventure's Guide, and Curse of Strahd

-Haunted One background option from Curse of Strahd: Character Options
+Backgrounds are the simpliest to customize if for whatever reason the stock options don't appeal to you.

 ### Alignment
 In games I run, I’d always prefer you to play your character as they would behave rather than worry about strictly following an alignment.
 If that means you adhere to a single alignment, great!
 If that means your actions jump around depending on the circumstances, great!
 Your character’s alignment is not the actions they take, but the motivation for their actions.